33 Hartwell Road, Roade, Northampton, Northamptonshire, NN7 2NU

 - Kitchen with Aga

 - Separate outbuilding

 - Village location

-A Grade II listed Victorian brick under tile seven bedroom property standing in a plot extending to just over an acre.
+A Grade II listed Victorian brick under tile seven bedroom property standing in a plot extending to almost an acre.

 Tylecote House extends to in excess of 5,000 sq. ft. with ground floor accommodation including a reception hall, four reception rooms, an Aga kitchen with an adjoining breakfast room, a walk-in pantry, utility room, and a cloakroom.
 On the first floor there are five bedrooms, an en suite bathroom, an en suite shower room and two family bathrooms.
 The remaining two bedrooms are on the second floor.
 The property stands behind a high stone wall with an extensive garden.
 The gated gravel driveway provides parking for up to twelve cars.

 The current house was designed in 1894 by Edward Swinfen Harris a distinguished architect with a national reputation once described by Nicholas Pevsner as the only outstanding local architect working in the north of the county.
 He trained and worked in London for a time but after marriage in 1870 he settled in his birthplace of Stony Stratford.
 In the course of his career he designed many fine houses as well as local schools and restoration work on local churches.
 Tylecote House was built for the local GP, Dr ORyan, who used the outbuilding to the east of the main house as his surgery.